Willie Miller: Club career

 Born in Glasgow, Miller was raised in the Bridgeton area of Glasgow.
-He had little interest in football as a young child, and when he did become drawn to the game he played initially as a goalkeeper.
+He had little interest in football as a child, and when he did become drawn to the game he played initially as a goalkeeper.
 He was scouted by several professional clubs while playing as a forward with Glasgow Schools and Eastercraigs Boys Club.

-Having been on unofficial schoolboy terms in 1969, Miller signed full-time for Aberdeen in 1971 at the age of 16 and spent a season on loan with Peterhead in the Highland League, scoring 24 goals; upon his return he was converted to a central defender/sweeper in the reserves on the advice of Teddy Scott, established himself in that position in the first team in place of Henning Boel, and by 1975 had been made captain by manager Ally MacLeod.
+Having been on unofficial schoolboy terms in 1969, Miller signed full-time for Aberdeen in 1971 at the age of 16 and spent a season on loan with Peterhead in the Highland League, scoring 24 goals; upon his return he was converted to a central defender/sweeper in the reserves on the advice of Teddy Scott, winning the SFL Reserve Cup in 1973, established himself in that position in the first team in place of Henning Boel, and by 1975 had been made captain by manager Ally MacLeod.

 Miller's central defensive partnership with Alex McLeish was integral to Aberdeen's success in the 1980s, as they won all the major domestic honours and the European Cup Winners' Cup in 1983.
 He made at least 40 appearances for Aberdeen in 14 consecutive seasons, amassing a total of 12 trophies won as well as appearing in several other finals.
 His total of 797 competitive appearances for the club is comfortably (by more than 100 matches) the all-time record.

 He retired from playing in 1990 due to an injury picked up whilst playing for Scotland.
 A farewell testimonial match in his honour took place in December 1990 with Aberdeen facing a 'World Cup XI' (featuring Kenny Dalglish, David O'Leary, Mark Hughes and Danny McGrain among others) at Pittodrie Stadium.
 He had already received a testimonial in 1981 against Tottenham Hotspur.

 In 2003, Willie Miller was voted the greatest Aberdeen player of all time in a poll to mark the club's centenary.
 In 2015 it was no surprise when he was named in Aberdeen's 'greatest ever team' by supporters of the club.

+Miller was voted Scottish Football Writers' and SPFA Players' Player of the Year in 1984.
+He had been runner-up for the SFWA award in 1983.